 Add the final tbsp of oil to the pan, put in the tomatoes flesh side down.
 Cover and steam until the skins begin to wrinkle and separate from the fruit.
 Lift off skins with a fork and mash tomatoes into a paste.
 Then turn up heat and stir until the liquid is thickened.

-Place the tomato paste and sautéed vegetables in a ovenproof casserole.
+Place the tomato paste and sautéed vegetables in an ovenproof casserole.
 Sprinkle on oregano and pepper and gently, briefly combine ingredients.

 Place in the oven for half an hour, or until the top crisps.

 Note: make this into a vegetarian main course by adding baked eggs….
 Before putting it in the oven, use a wet spoon to create a depression in the ratatouille and crack an egg into each depression.
-Bake for twenty minutes, or until the egg starts to go from translucent to white.
+Bake for twenty minutes, or until the egg starts to go from translucent to opaque and spongy.
 At this point the white should be fully cooked and the yolk still custardy.